 Silverton’s urban forest improves quality of life by providing clean air and water for residents, visitors, and future generations.
 Urban forestry is the care and management of trees in an urban environment.
 The trees that line Silverton streets, shade parks and trails, and beautify neighborhoods help make Silverton the Garden City of Oregon.
-The City's urban forestry program strives to maintain and protect trees on Silverton’s public properties and right-of-ways.
+The City's urban forestry program strives to maintain and protect trees on public and some private property.

 The City encourages all community members to participate in the Arbor Day festivities by planting or pruning trees on your property (see planting information below), taking a walk to see an Oregon Heritage Tree or learning more about the importance of trees from the Arbor Day Foundation.

 Though the City does not encourage removal of trees, sometimes it is necessary.
 This is especially true when trees are considered hazardous or in poor condition.
 The City requires approval for planting, removal or trimming of trees (see trimming trees section below for trimming permitted without additional City review) on public property, including street trees in front of homes and businesses.
 If you are unsure of the condition of your tree, it is recommend to have a certified arborist take a look at it.